Zain-Sanwar-Ahmed/Responsive_Landing_Page2/README.md

 # Responsive_Landing_Page2
-Created a responsive landing page using HTML, CSS, Bootstrap and jQuery.
+Created a responsive landing page using HTML, CSS, Bootstrap and Media Query.